 We are embracing our friendship and future with delicate caution, healthy boundaries and incredible respect.
 I told her I had always hoped we would be friends again (and she shared that she didn’t know if that would ever be possible), and I think we both felt the deep significance of what it means to be where we are.

 A few weeks ago, I wrote her a letter just to get my feelings on paper.
 I was hoping that someday I would have an opportunity to share some of these things with her.
-It was more beautiful than I had ever imagined.
+I did and it was more beautiful than I had ever imagined.
 Here’s what I wrote:

 I was so hoping this day would come—a day when my heart would be open to embracing an earnest and sincere friendship with you.
 I thought it would happen over time, maybe in a decade or two.
 I wasn’t sure what the path would look like or how long it would take.
 But God had a better plan for me, for us.
 He paired me with the most incredible counselor who constantly pointed me in the direction of love and appreciation toward you.
 And here I am, six years later, with a heart full of love that I would like to share with you.